open-ephys/bonsai-onix1-docs/articles/hardware/rhs2116/rhs2116-record.md

 - The DeviceName property is set to "HeadstageRhs2116/Rhs2116".
 This links `Rhs2116PairData` to the Rhs2116s on the Headstage Rhs2116.

-The relevant properties are extracted from the
-<xref:OpenEphys.Onix1.Rhs2116PairDataFrame> by right-clicking the `Rhs2116PairData`
-operator, and choosing the following Output members: Clock, AmplifierData, and DcData.
-The <xref:Bonsai.Dsp.MatrixWriter>s save the selected members to files with the following formats: `rhs2116pair-clock_<filecount>.raw`, `rhs2116pair-ac_<filecount>.raw`, `rhs2116pair-dc_<filecount>.raw`, and `rhs2116pair-recovery_<filecount>.raw` respectively.
+The relevant properties are extracted from the <xref:OpenEphys.Onix1.Rhs2116PairDataFrame> by right-clicking the `Rhs2116PairData` operator, and choosing the following Output members: Clock, AmplifierData, and DcData.
+The [MatrixWriters](xref:Bonsai.Dsp.MatrixWriter) save the selected members to files with the following formats: `rhs2116pair-clock_<filecount>.raw`, `rhs2116pair-ac_<filecount>.raw`, `rhs2116pair-dc_<filecount>.raw`, and `rhs2116pair-recovery_<filecount>.raw` respectively.